Turner High School (Kansas)

 Turner High School is a fully accredited public high school located in Kansas City, Kansas, United States, serving students in grades 9-12.
 It is operated by Turner USD 202 school district.

 History

-Turner High School dates back to the 1920s.
-It is currently the only high school in the district.
-Turner High School was formerly located in the building that now houses the Turner Recreation Association.
+Turner High School dates back to the 1920s, and it still currently stands as the only high school in the district.
+Turner High School was formerly located in the building that now houses the Turner Recreation Commission.
 In the 1950s, it moved to a new building that now houses Turner Middle School.
 In the late 1990s, a bond issue was passed to build a new high school facility.
-After passing, the new Turner High School was built on a piece of land that was once a farm.
-The farm was torn down and in 2001, the new Turner High School opened its doors.
+The new Turner High School was then built on a piece of land that was once a farm.
+The farm was torn down, and the new Turner High School opened its doors in 2001.

 In 1958, several students from Turner High School kidnapped two boys from Washington High School in Kansas City as a prank after Washington beat Turner at a basketball game.

+Extracurricular activities

+The Golden Bears are classified as a 5A school, which is the 2nd largest classification in Kansas according to the Kansas State High School Activities Association (KSHSAA).
+Turner High School has activities such as Football, Girls Basketball, Boys Basketball, Volleyball, Wrestling, Baseball, Softball, Girls Soccer, Boys Soccer, Bowling, Track and Field, Cross Country, and more.

+Turner also offers many academic and athletic co-curricular and extra-curricular opportunities.
+An example of this would be the Greenbush Virtual Academy, a program that provides continued learning opportunities for adult high school dropouts culminating in a Turner High School diploma.